Heaton Norris Girl

 I started school at the Catholic school, and that was a decision made by Grandma Tickle because she was a devout Catholic and wanted me to grow up in the faith.
 I had to go a long way to get to school.
 I could have gone round the corner to the local school, but it was a Protestant school.
 I had to catch the bus.
 On the very first day, my mother took me to a bus stop and there were older girls there, and she just said, "Girls, can you see that my daughter gets the bus to go to school?"
 The road was a really busy main road with big Army trucks and all sorts of things flying across it.
 How I didn't get killed, I don't know!
 But anyway, they got me into the school.
 I think I spent probably only a year or two there at the most before I left.

 A Big Change

 Mum and Dad were allocated a council house.
 It had three bedrooms.
 It was really quite a nice house.
 I don't think I've got any photographs of it, actually.
-But it had bay windows downstairs and upstairs in the two, double bedrooms, and then a box room - third bedroom, which was a smaller room.
+But it had bay windows downstairs and upstairs in the two double bedrooms, and then a 'box room' - which was the smaller, third bedroom.
 The bathroom had a bath in it and no shower.
 You didn't have showers in England.
 There was a wash basin and toilet in the bathroom.
-I had turned 7 in August and in November we moved into this house.
+I had turned seven in August and in November we moved into this house.
 My heart was breaking.
-I so missed my Gran and my parents were strangers to me.
+I so missed my gran and my parents were strangers to me.
 My parents had very little money and in the very first days there, Maureen and I had to share our parents’ bed.
 Our parents slept at the head and we slept at the foot.
 I was on the side where my father was and I hated his feet touching me.
 I would curl up into a ball and move away as much as I could.